Meet Harold

 • You can take some of your RSA pension schemes benefits as tax-free cash (usually up to 25% of the benefit value)

-• The amount you could take depends on the value of benefits you transfer out of the RSA pension schemes.
+• The amount you could take depends on the value of benefits you transfer out of the RSA pension schemes and is subject to the Lump Sum Allowance (see below).

 Income (subject to tax)